aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 * Make sure you are in the directory named `code/workspace/stacksets`.
 * Open the `example_ec2instance.yaml` CloudFormation template in the text editor of your choice.

-::alert[Note: [Amazon Machine Image (AMI) IDs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) are different for instances in different regions.
-To use region-specific AMI IDs, understand the following code snippet in the Parameters section of your template queries the latest AMI ID for that region and this is also referenced (`LatestAmiId`) in **Parameters** section of your template.]{type="info"}
+::alert[Note: [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) resources are unique in each region.
+To use region-specific AMI IDs, you use the following code snippet in the `Parameters` section of your template to query the ID of the latest AMI for a given region; you also reference `LatestAmiId` in the **Resources** section of your template in `ImageId`.]{type="info"}

 ```yaml
   LatestAmiId: